kavia-common/legacy-php-bookstore-ui-modernization-217409-217418/bookstore_frontend/README.md

 ## Notes
 - Port 3000 is used by default via CRA dev server.
+- No service worker is used.
+If a prior SW existed in your browser, it is unregistered at app startup and caches are cleared.
 - No environment variables are required.
 - All data is local-only.
 Replace data in src/data/books.json as needed.